swiftlang/swift/docs/Windows.md

 Currently there are three supported ways to build Swift for Windows.

-1. To cross-compile Swift for Windows from another host Operating System (using `clang`), see [Cross Compiling for Windows](./WindowsCrossCompile.md)
+1. To cross-compile Swift for Windows from another host operating system (using `clang`), see [Cross Compiling for Windows](./WindowsCrossCompile.md)

 1. To build on Windows using `clang-cl`, see [Building on